Archbishop Mitty High School

 Archbishop Mitty High School affectionately known as Mitty by its staff, students and alumni is a private Catholic high school located in San Jose, California, United States.
 The school is named for John Joseph Mitty, the fourth Archbishop of San Francisco.
 It is one of many Catholic high schools in the Santa Clara Valley.
 It is the only Diocesan high school in Santa Clara.
 Construction of the school began in 1963, and when completed, the campus occupied its present 24 acre.

 History

 Construction of campus began in the 1960s.

-Initially, brothers and priests of the Society of Mary (Marianists) were given responsibility to conduct the school.
-The school opened in the fall of 1964 with 189 male students, and the first classes of Archbishop Mitty were held on the grounds of the adjacent Queen of Apostles Elementary School.
-The newly completed high school buildings were occupied in April 1965.
-Archbishop Mitty High School expanded its student body in 1969 and began sharing classes with Mother Butler Memorial High School (on the site of the current Harker School upper school campus) and St. Lawrence Girls High School.
-Consolidation of the three schools was completed by the fall of 1972.
-With the creation of the Diocese of San Jose in 1981, Archbishop Mitty became the only high school owned and administrated by the Diocese.
+Initially, the school was administered by brothers and priests of the Society of Mary (Marianists).
+Archbishop Mitty High School opened in the fall of 1964 with an inaugural enrollment of 189 male students, with classes initially held on the campus of the adjacent Queen of Apostles Elementary School.
+The newly constructed high school facilities were occupied in April 1965.

+In 1969, Archbishop Mitty expanded its student body and began sharing academic programs with Mother Butler Memorial High School—located on the site of the present-day Harker School upper school campus—and St. Lawrence Girls High School.
+The consolidation of the three schools was completed by the fall of 1972.
+Following the establishment of the Roman Catholic Diocese of San Jose in 1981, Archbishop Mitty became the only high school owned and administered by the diocese.